Lt. Colonels Thomas and Jacalyn Bowers

 The Bowers have had the privilege of serving eight years in various leadership roles at The Salvation Army’s Central Territorial Headquarters.
 Prior to joining The Salvation Army World Service Office, they served as Divisional Leaders in the Western Michigan and Northern Indiana Division based in Grand Rapids, Michigan.
 It was during this most recent appointment that they began to develop a heartfelt passion for international development work.

 Lt.
 Colonel Thomas Bowers has attended the prestigious International College for Officers in London, England, an institution that strives to serve and advance the mission of the worldwide Salvation Army.

 The Bowers have passed on their legacy of serving to their three children.
-Their daughter Lt.
-Tonia Collins and her husband, Jared, serve as Salvation Army Officers in Sedalia, Missouri.
-Their son Captain Anthony Bowers and his wife, Brianne, serve as Salvation Army Officers in North Platte, Nebraska; and their son Thomas II lives in Seattle, WA.
-They have seven wonderful grandchildren: Emily, Aliyah, Zoe, Aiden, Josiah, Ezra, and Roman.
+Their daughter, Capt.
+Tonia Collins and her husband, Jared, serve as Salvation Army Officers in Springfield, Montana.
+Their son, Captain Anthony Bowers, and his wife, Brianne, serve as Salvation Army Officers in Indianapolis, Indiana; and their son Thomas II lives in Seattle, WA.
+They have eight wonderful grandchildren: Emily, Aliyah, Zoe, Aiden, Josiah, Ezra, and Roman, and Evangeline.